 Step by Step Guide to use Cron Job to take Backup of Website

 The main component of this backup Cron job is the backup script, which will initiate the backup for you.
 I have already given you the backup script above, now let’s begin with the other steps.

 1. Go to your hosting control panel and search for Cron Jobs, basically it in advance as shown below.

-2. Now you will see cron job setting panel.
-Here first of all put email address where you want to get email alerts when your job is finished.
+2. Now you will see the cron job setting panel.
+Here first of all put the email address where you want to get email alerts when your job is finished.

-Now you can choose some of the common setting which are given there.
-Let say you want to run your website backup every day through out the year at sharp 9PM, then use setting as provided in above image.
+Now you can choose some of the common settings which are given there.
+Let’s say you want to run your website backup every day throughout the year at sharp 9PM, then use the setting provided in above image.

-Now in command line put the location of your script file as below.
+Now in the command line put the location of your script file below.

-When your schedule cron job is completed you will get an email about the success of the job.
+When your scheduled cron job is completed you will get an email about the success of the job.
 And you can verify it by going to your backup folder.
-Below is the example of such backup.
+Below is an example of such a backup.

 This is how you can schedule automatic backup for your website using Cron Jobs.
 You can similarly set different cron jobs for weekly and monthly backups by modifying the above script.
 This backup zip file can be downloaded to your personal computer easily.
 This configuration was through cPanel and can also be done using SSH and FTP.

 Hope you have found this tutorial helpful and it will help you in taking regular backups of your website automatically.
 If you have any problem with the cron job setup, please let me know through your comments.